 People often associate wheels with rodents and therefore assume that guinea pigs need wheels too.
 However, guinea pigs are actually built differently than other small animals.

 Guinea pigs do not have the flexible spine that hamsters, mice, rats, and gerbils have.
 Because of this, they can seriously injure their back in an exercise ball or wheel.
-The best way to give guinea pigs exercise instead is to give them daily floor time to run around in a guinea pig-proofed room or exercise pen.

 4. Many Types of Hay Racks